phax/peppol-commons/README.md

   <version>4.2.1</version>
 </dependency>
 ```

+Note: `peppol-bdxr` was integrated in `peppol-commons` as of version 4.2.2.

 The binary version of this library can be found on http://repo2.maven.org/maven2/com/helger/
 They depend on several other libraries so I suggest you are going for the Maven source integration.